 They had to stay together figuratively and literally.
 In those early days, a simple traffic ticket could knock them off schedule or bring negative publicity.
 Either one had the potential to put the Tour’s existence in jeopardy.

 “They’re playing for their next meal.
 For the next place they’re gonna stay.
-They’re playing for the love of it, but they’re also playing to make it a job,” says Renee Powell, who in 1967 would become one of the first African-American women on Tour.
+They’re playing for the love of it, but they’re also playing to make it a job,” says Renee Powell, who in 1967 would become one of the first Black women on Tour.

 In addition to playing subpar courses and sometimes making barely more than gas money, the ladies were all too aware that they had to also present an aura of femininity in order to keep public interest, hold on to their sponsors and get invited back to clubs.
 On top of the promotional gigs, clinics and tournaments, they were required to attend cocktail parties and put on fashion shows at the clubs—something male players never had to do.